 “We had an engaging reception with a four-hour playlist, MC, and lots of planned activities,” recalls the bride.
 “I made our cake and our guests joined us in eating the foods we outlined in our menu and drinking our signature cocktail (Hendrick’s gin with elderflower Fever-Tree tonic water).”

 How They Downsized: For their destination wedding, the couple started with a list of their bridal party and family and determined how many friends they could invite beyond that, based on the number of spots they had left.
 For their virtual wedding, it was a little easier.
 “We invited everyone who was invited to our original wedding, plus a handful of other friends who we really wanted to be there, as well,” says Amy.
-“That invite process was kind of rushed and last minute, and if we had to do it all over again (and we probably will, as we plan to have an in-person reception once COVID-19 isn't such a threat) there are probably some other people we would have really liked to invite.”
+“That invite process was kind of rushed and last minute, and if we had to do it all over again, there are probably some other people we would have really liked to invite.”

 Who Made the Cut: Family, close family friends, bridal party, and close friends.